jlariza/ai-review-pre-commit/README.md

 ## Usage

+**CAUTION**: This hook will send a request to the AI API per file changed per commit created.
+For most API's, like OpenAI, each call has an associated pricing.
+Make sure to review your project's budget before integrating this project in your workflow.

+> By default, the hook will only ask for a general review to the selected AI Model.
+However, this may be extended.
+Please, check [configuration](#configuration) for more.

 ### Local usage
 When you attempt to make a commit, the pre-commit hook will automatically run.
 It will:
 1. Retrieve the staged changes using `git diff --staged`.